Como Park Senior High School

-Como Park Senior High School (CPSHS or commonly known as CPHS) is a public high school located in the Lake Como area of Saint Paul, Minnesota, United States, serving grades nine through twelve.
+Como Park Senior High School (commonly known as CPSHS or CPHS) is a public high school in the Lake Como area of Saint Paul, Minnesota, United States, serving grades 9 through 12.
 Along with nine other public high schools, Como Park comprises the Saint Paul Public Schools.
-Newsweek ranked the school in their "List of the Top High Schools in America" for the fourth time in five years (2006, 2007, 2009, and 2010).
+Newsweek ranked the school on its List of the Top High Schools in America in 2006, 2007, 2009, and 2010.

 History

 Como Park Senior High School opened its doors for classes in 1979 and remained the youngest high school in the district until Arlington Senior High opened in 1997.

-Originally opened in 1957, Como Park Junior High School was converted into a senior high school in the fall of 1979, accepting students from the just closed Washington and Murray High Schools, both of which became junior highs that same year.
-The school originally began with only three classes - sophomores, juniors, and seniors.
+After opening in 1957, Como Park Junior High School was converted into a senior high school in 1979, accepting students from the just closed Washington and Murray High Schools, both of which became junior highs that same year.
+The school originally had only three classes—sophomores, juniors, and seniors.
 The freshman class was added in 1981.
 Construction was not completed when the school year began.
 The class of 1985 was the first four-year graduating class.

 Renovation

-In early 2016, plans to renovate the Como Park facilities were drafted by a school design committee, with the final plans including redoing artificial turf on the schools sports field, a building addition and interior renovations to create compacity for 100 new students through new education spaces, and a 2-story addition to the building.
-The construction of these additions first broke ground through early and late 2017, with the returfing of the field being completed the same year while the other projects were not complete until fall of 2020.
+In 2016, a school design committee drafted plans to renovate CPHS, including redoing artificial turf on the sports field, a building addition and interior renovations to create capacity for 100 new students through new education spaces, and a two-story addition to the building.
+Construction of these additions broke ground in 2017.
+The returfing of the field was completed that year and the other projects were completed in 2020.

 Education

 Como Park's average score on the ACT exam was 21.2 compared to a state average of 22.6 and a national average of 21.1.
 51.56% of students were considered proficient in reading while 22.08% were proficient in math.
-The school is currently meeting 83.9% of the Adequate Yearly Progress (AYP) requirements but is not meeting AYP due to low proficiency in mathematics.
+The school meets 83.9% of the Adequate Yearly Progress (AYP) requirements, not meeting AYP in mathematics.
 Como Park has an AYP graduation rate of 96%.

-Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.
+Through Minnesota's Post Secondary Enrollment Options (PSEO) program, students may take classes at state colleges and universities.

 Enrollment

-Como Park enrolled 1,163 students in its 2020–2021 school year.
-Of the enrolled, those identifying as African American and Asian students are tied for the plurality at 33%, while 20% identify as Caucasian and 10% as Hispanic.
-Additionally, American Indian students compose 1% of the population, along with 3% identifying as 2 or more ethnicities.
-A little more than half, 62%, qualified for Free and Reduced Price Lunch, a measure of poverty.
-37% of the students are enrolled in English Language Learning, and 13% are enrolled in special education.
+Como Park enrolled 1,163 students in the 2020–21 school year.
+Of them, those identifying as African American and Asian were 33% each, while 20% identified as Caucasian and 10% as Hispanic.
+American Indian students were 1%, and 3% identified as two or more ethnicities.
+62% qualified for Free and Reduced Price Lunch, a measure of poverty.
+37% were enrolled in English Language Learning, and 13% in special education.